Outerbeast/Entities-and-Gamemodes/README.md

-# Sven-Co-op-Scripts
+# Map Scripts
-Useful scripts for Sven Co-op
+Useful scripts for Sven Co-op maps

 A bunch of scripts for maps that may be useful for map building and conversions